jamiebrynes7/spatialos-sdk-rs/README.md

 To run the example project, you will need to:

 1. Build a release version of the RustWorker - `cargo build --example project-example --release`.
-2. Build the schema descriptor for Spatial - `cargo run --example project-example -- setup spatialos-sdk/examples/project-example`
+2. Build the schema descriptor for Spatial - `cargo run --bin setup -- spatialos-sdk/examples/project-example/spatialos/schema`
 3. In two terminals:
    - Navigate to the `spatialos` directory and start spatial: `cd spatialos-sdk/examples/project-example/spatialos/ && spatial local launch`
    - Run the example project worker - `cargo run --example project-example -- receptionist --worker_type RustWorker`